 In terms of labor, roof penetrations, such as: chimneys, skylights, roof vents, as well as roof pitch, number of storeys etc., can significantly increase your total installation cost.

-Also, it is possible to customize a clay roof.
-This may include ordering a unique tile shape, pattern, color or glaze, etc. For such upgrades, you can expect to spend anywhere from $10-30 per square foot extra.
+Also, it is possible to customize your tiles.
+This may include ordering a unique tile shape, pattern, color or glaze, etc. For such upgrades, you can spend anywhere from $10-30 per square foot extra.

 Prices for different types of tile